 - Attachment one is a printout of all special district bond issues reported to DBF, without regard to instances of noncompliance.
 The reporting of all special district bond issues is not required by law, and was not considered useful. - Attachments two and three provide lists of special districts not complying with Sections 218.38(1)(a) and 218.38(1)(b)(1.) and (1)(c)(1.), Florida Statutes; however, the attachments list the special district for each instance of noncompliance with the law.
 As such, when a special district has multiple instances of noncompliance, the same special district appears multiple times on the same attachment, which is confusing.
-Additionally, the two attachments did not always include the correct name of the special district as listed in the DCA Official List of Special Districts and, in some instances, included districts that were not considered special districts pursuant to Section 189.403, Florida Statutes.
+Additionally, the two attachments did not always include the correct name of the special districts that were not considered special districts pursuant to Section 189.403, Florida Statutes.
 Consideration should be given to providing two lists of special districts, one list for each type of noncompliance, and both lists should only include special districts as identified in the DCA Official List of Special Districts.